talarari/npm-scripts-help/README.md

 # adding documentation to scripts:

 ## inside package.json
-add a proptery call scriptshelp in the root of package.json like this:
+add a property called scriptshelp in the root of package.json like this:
 ```
 "scriptshelp" : {
   "help-message" : [